manojkrishna1991/comment/README.md

 The template is meant to be run on a node.js >= 8.x.x environment.
-You can use nvm to manage your node.js environments The microservice runs in the port 3000 by default
+You can use nvm to manage your node.js environments This runs in the port 3000 by default
 # Install dependencies
 npm install